Heliconias, the Dramatic Flowers of the Tropics.

 Before they get planted, the stalks need cutting off.
 All the energy wants to be put into setting down new roots.
 You will be planting just the rhizome of the plant.

-Take a look at the picture to the right, you will see I have left the long root intact but removed the green foliage from the stalk.
+Take a look at the picture, you will see I have left the long root intact but removed the green foliage from the stalk.
 I did this with a machete.

 I placed this root into the moist bed that I had prepared.
 I spaced the rhizomes about 18 inches apart.
 I then put more compost, and some dried chicken manure, I moistened this before replacing the sand.
 Then I covered with the top layer and sprinkled it with water again.
 With daily watering the first growth should appear in about 10 days to 2 weeks.